barringtonbrook/barringtonbrook.github.io/content/posts/ami-refresh.md

 Whenever a refresh occurs we must ensure that the teams responsible for the applications that run on our instances were aware of what changes were occuring and when.
 So, in my diagram I made a rough sketch detailing an idea about raising tickets, testing and notifying teams programmitacally.
 In the brainstorming session after the whiteboarding session we discussed further whether raising the tickets would be necessary or whether this would be made superfluous by having a defined process that would be run out regularly.
-But the need to communicate the changes as they occured as well as testing posting to slack (where we traditioonally posted information when running out the changes manually) was kept. **[S21](/tags/s21)**
+But the need to communicate the changes as they occurred as well as testing posting to slack (where we traditionally posted information when running out the changes manually) was kept. **[S21](/tags/s21)**

 ![](../ami-refresh/whiteboard.png)